 Interestingly enough, some studies have found that folic acid is actually more well-absorbed than folate from food sources.
 According to a study published in the American Journal of Clinical Nutrition, the folate found in food is about 78 percent as bioavailable as folic acid.
-(8)

 Filling your plate with foods rich in folate is the best option to meet your daily needs, as these foods are also high in other essential nutrients that are important to health.
 While folic acid supplementation may be a useful tool for preventing deficiency in some, incorporating plenty of nutrient-dense folate and folic acid foods can help most people meet their daily folate requirements while also supplying an array of other crucial vitamins and minerals.

-Top Folate and Folic Acid Foods
+Best Folic Acid Foods

 If you’re looking to get more folate into your diet, upping your intake of a few folate and folic acid foods is key.